sena168/kaios/externals/prompt-list.md

 2. create a clothing store website that sells tshirts and has cart
 3. gitignore externals folder
 4. create a website for selling tshirt complete with cart
+5. connect database to supabase for database, as usual check external-notes for credentials